jjmacky/lm-toolkit/docs/prompt_dictionary/few_shot/kate.md

 ### What to know
 KATE was originally developed and tested on GPT-3, demonstrating its effectiveness in enhancing the model's few-shot learning capabilities across various natural language understanding and generation tasks.
 The method is a form of Retrieval-Augmented Generation (RAG) applied specifically to in-context example selection, which allowed GPT-3 to leverage relevant information from a large corpus of examples without fine-tuning.

 The authors presented the image below contrasting KATE, which uses k-nearest neighbors search during inference to find relevant examples, with a less tailored approach that uses random examples.
+The image shows a set of examples, depicted as white dots, grey dots, and red dots.
+In a more traditional system, black dots (random examples) would be selected for in-context learning, but may have little in common with the current task at hand (blue star).
+Meanwhile, KATE focuses on the red dots -- examples that are more relevant for the current task.

 ![An image of the KATE workflow](../../images/few_shot/kate.png)